osmandapp/docs/content/osmand/widgets/radius-ruler.md

 ![Compass ruler](/assets/images/widgets/compass_ruler.png)

 By default [Map orientation](https://docs.osmand.net/en/main@latest/osmand/map/interact-with-map#map-orientation--compass) information is displayed on radius-ruler circles.
 It displays how the Map North is oriented to the Head of device.

 In addition to that, you could see **blue triangle** as a Compass direction.
 This option requires to have **GPS-compass** present & enabled on your device and keep your device flat, so you could see where head of device is pointing out.

-Hint: if you rotate your device such as blue and red arrows match, your device head will be pointing to North.
+**Hint**: if you rotate your device such as blue and red arrows match, your device head will be pointing to North.
 If you rotate the map to make the match, then you could see the map properly oriented to the physical landscape.

 | | |
 |------------|------------|